Alessandrarib1/BeautySalon-PHP/README.md

 Please use PHPmyAdmin to create the local database, it will not display properly without it.
-Use the file endAssignment.sql  to autogenerate it username root password secret123
+Use the file endAssignment.sql  to autogenerate it, username root password secret123